Basic Fixes:

 You can also follow the same steps to remove any recently installed applications that might be causing Rocket League not to launch.

-Note:Â Additionally, you can also delete the Bakkes mod files inside your system.
-It will usually be saved inside C drive > Program files > Bakkesmod.
+Note: You can also delete the Bakkes mod files inside your system.
+They will usually be saved inside C drive > Program files > Bakkesmod.
 If you have saved the files elsewhere, delete them accordingly.
 Remember that you are supposed to delete the mod files and not the setup file you downloaded in the first place.

-3. Run Rocket League in Windowed Mode on Epic Games
+Fix 3: Run Rocket League in Windowed Mode on Epic Games

 Windowed mode is a display setting in which a program runs within a resizable window on the desktop rather than taking up the entire screen in fullscreen mode.
 This might help you run the game without crashing.
 Here’s how you can enable the option: